 With a proud tradition of creative and foundational scholarship, the Organizational Behavior Department is the home to a number of significant ideas in the field of organizational development including experiential learning theory and learning styles, stages of group and task oriented team development, resonant leadership and emotional intelligence, studies of the executive mind and executive life, advances in socio-technical systems analysis, the competencies approach to managerial learning, human inquiry and participatory action-research, the organization dimensions of global sustainability, intentional change theory, and Appreciative Inquiry, a cornerstone in positive human science scholarship.

 Our faculty are actively publishing their research.
 View a complete list of the Organizational Behavior Department’s recent publications.

-View a complete list of the Organizational Behavior Department’s working papers.
+To learn more about current research, view a list of the Organizational Behavior Department’s working papers.

 Fowler Center for Sustainable Value

 Research from the Organizational Behavior Department led to the creation of the Fowler Center for Sustainable Value.
 At the heart of the Center is World Inquiry, a global search for the many ways dynamic leaders in the business sector are putting their people, imagination, and assets to work to benefit the earth, from its ecosystem to the needs of its vast, diverse population.